 IGLP: The Colloquium

-As part of our continuing effort to strengthen the network of collaboration among our Workshop alumni and faculty, the IGLP has established a week-long Colloquium at Harvard for IGLP Core Faculty, invited Guests and IGLP Docents.
+As part of our continuing effort to strengthen the network of collaboration among our Workshop alumni and faculty, the IGLP has established a week-long Colloquium at Harvard for IGLP Senior Faculty, invited Guests and IGLP Junior Faculty.
 Following the success of the inaugural seminar in 2012, which focused on the political economy of the modern global order, the IGLP now hosts an annual Colloquium each June at Harvard for our Core Faculty and invited alumni.
 Each year, IGLP: The Colloquium focuses on a new, central theme of significance.